 Studies Program will have developed an understanding of world issues from different perspectives, a sense of their own roles as global

 citizens, and empathy for problems facing the world community.

-Students may enroll in Darlington’s Global Studies Program their junior year.
-Those who meet all the requirements of the program by the end of their senior year will graduate with a Global Studies Certificate in addition to their Darlington diploma.
+Students who meet all the requirements of the program by March of their senior year will graduate with a Global Studies Certificate in addition to their Darlington diploma.

 Students on the Global Studies track will be required to…

-Take a Global Issues course, which will provide a foundation for understanding major global issues that are shaping the future.
-Six themes will be explored, including global challenges, economics, international business, politics, cultural diversity, and science and technology
+Take a Global Issues/International Law course, which provides a foundation for understanding major global issues that are

 Take AP Comparative Government and Politics their senior year.
 This course focuses on government forms and practices outside of the United States.

-Complete a study or project abroad that will allow them to experience other cultures and societies in an authentic way while making new connections and establishing relationships.
-Students will submit a proposal to the Global Studies Committee for any international travel experience that aligns with the goals of the program.
-Once approved, the student will be assigned a specific project with a presentation component.
-This option does not garner college credit, but is another way to fulfill the travel requirement of the program.
+Travel abroad, conduct research and complete a documentary project designed to experience other cultures and societies in an authentic way, while making new connections and exploring global issues.
+Students will submit a proposal to the world languages department chair for an international travel experience that aligns with the goals of the program.
+Once approved, the student will complete a video documentary project with a presentation component.
+The project is due on Feb.
+1 of the student’s senior year.

 For more information about Darlington School’s Global Studies Program, please contact Crystal Cleveland.